cran-task-views/Agriculture/Agriculture.md

 -   *Data sources*: Data from the [Copernicus](https://cds.climate.copernicus.eu/cdsapp#!/dataset/sis-agrometeorological-indicators?tab=overview) data set of agrometeorological indicators can be downloaded and extracted using `r pkg("ag5Tools")`.
 Climate crop zones in Brazil can be accessed and calculated with `r pkg("cropZoning")` using data sets from [TerraClimate](https://www.climatologylab.org/terraclimate.html) that are calibrated to weather stations run by the National Meteorological Institute of Brazil. `r pkg("acdcR")` (AgroClimatic Data by County) provides functions to calculate United States county-level variables in agricultural production or agroclimatic and weather analyses.

--   *Data preparation*: `r pkg("meteor", priority = "core")` provides a set of functions for weather and climate data manipulation to support crop and crop disease modeling. `r pkg("cropgrowdays")` and `r pkg("climatrends")` can be used for calculating growing degree days, cumulative rainfall, number of stress day, mean radiation, crop sensitive indices, evapotranspiration and other variables. `r github("rsnotivoli/agroclim")` and `r pkg ("weaana")` have many utility functions to compute agroclimatic indices useful to zoning areas based on climatic variables and to evaluate the importance of temperature and precipitation for individual crops or in general for agricultural lands.
+-   *Data preparation*: `r pkg("meteor", priority = "core")` provides a set of functions for weather and climate data manipulation to support crop and crop disease modeling. `r pkg("cropgrowdays")` and `r pkg("climatrends")` can be used for calculating growing degree days, cumulative rainfall, number of stress day, mean radiation, crop sensitive indices, evapotranspiration and other variables. `r pkg ("weaana")` has utility functions to compute agroclimatic indices useful to zoning areas based on climatic variables and to evaluate the importance of temperature and precipitation for individual crops or in general for agricultural lands.

 -   `r pkg("FAO56")` and `r pkg("MeTo")` provide functions for calculating agrometeorological indicators following the FAO Monograph 56, *Crop evapotranspiration: Guidelines for computing crop water requirements* ([1998](https://www.fao.org/3/X0490E/x0490e00.htm)).

 -  `r pkg("agriwater")` provides spatial modeling of energy balance and actual evapotranspiration using satellite images and meteorological data. `r pkg("AquaBEHER")` computes and integrates daily reference evapotranspiration into a water balance model to estimate the calendar of wet-season (onset, cessation and duration) based on `agroclimatic` approach.

--   The `r github("anadiedrichs/frost")` package contains a compilation of empirical methods used by farmers and agronomic engineers to predict the minimum temperature to detect a frost event.

 -   `r pkg("LWFBrook90R")` provides an implementation of the soil vegetation atmosphere transport (SVAT) model LWF-BROOK90 to calculate daily evaporation (transpiration, interception, and soil evaporation) and soil water fluxes, along with soil water contents and soil water tension of a soil profile covered with vegetation.